cncf/k8s-conformance/instructions.md

 ## Running

-The standard tool for running these tests are [Sonobuoy](https://github.com/vmware-tanzu/sonobuoy) and [Hydrophone](https://github.com/kubernetes-sigs/hydrophone)
+The standard tools for running these tests are [Sonobuoy](https://github.com/vmware-tanzu/sonobuoy) and [Hydrophone](https://github.com/kubernetes-sigs/hydrophone)

 ### Sonobuoy